ttencate/prikmeter/client_arduino/README.md

 If this doesn't work, it might help to run `make flash` first.
 Presumably this sets up the serial port in the right state.

-For debugging and testing without an actual smart meter connected, it's useful to add `READ_FROM_SERIAL=1` to the `make` command.
-That will let you send test telegrams on the serial port.
+For debugging and testing without an actual smart meter connected, the following arguments can be added to the `make` command line:

+* `READ_FROM_SERIAL=1` reads the telegram input from the serial port, instead of the P1 port.
+* `PRINT_TELEGRAM=1` prints telegram bytes verbatim to the serial port (among the other debugging info).
+* `DONT_SEND_TELEGRAM=1` skips uploading the telegram.